liberu-ui/.github/profile/README.md

-## Liberu User Interfaces
+#Laravel Liberu
 Open source projects licensed under MIT.
-See https://github.com/laravel-liberu for our server side projects.
+See https://github.com/liberu-ui for our client-side projects.

-### Support services (new)
+##Support services (new)
-While developing genealogy, we constantly received private inquiries from devs and teams asking us about paid support.
-Some of these requests even lead to fruitful collaborations, so we finally decided to launch such an option.
+While developing genealogy, we received many inquiries from devs and teams asking us about paid support.
+Some of these requests lead to fruitful collaborations, so we finally decided to launch such a paid support option.

-If you're looking for premium support when building applications with genealogy we can help you with that.
-Our support packages start at £500 / month with 8 hours included.
+If you need premium support when building your own applications with genealogy, we can help.
+Our support packages start at £500 per month, and include up to 8 hours of direct contact and support each month at no extra charge.
 With premium support you will get:

+First priority on having your issues addressed
-a private repo on our self hosted gitlab instance where you can host your project
+A private repo within our GitLab instance where you can host your project Help understanding the environment

-priority in addressing your issues

-help with understanding the environment

-getting you to be proficient when developing on our projects
+Help becoming more proficient when developing your projects Advice and mentoring

-mentoring

-code reviews
+Detailed code reviews

-general advice & support on Laravel & Vue
+Support and Guidance on Laraval and Vue generally.

-assistance on version upgrades
+1-2-1 assistance on version upgrades

-direct communication via Slack during our office hours
+Direct communication via Slack (during our office hours only) We have 4 members on our dedicated support team, so there should be little if any waiting!

-The support services are provided by a team of 4 members.